CarterTsai/GumboQuery/README.md

 GumboQuery
 ------------
-GumboPlus is an implementation of python of Gumbo to provide rich operate interface.
+GumboPlus is an implementation of python of Gumbo to provide rich operate interface for parse html5 tag data.

 ## Requirements
 * [Gumbo-parser][1]